 IMPORTANT: Advising and evaluation of credit will be based on the official transcripts received.
 It is the student’s responsibility to confirm the arrival of transcripts prior to advising and registration.

 Your advisor will determine whether the ALEKS math placement test is required or recommended during the transfer credit evaluation, prior to your meeting to pre-register.
 You will receive instructions about the placement test through Hillstart, and will need to have completed their initial ALEKS assessment online in order to keep their advising appointment.

 The ALEKS math placement test is an opportunity to ensure that you are placed into an appropriate first math course and to brush up on skills, if necessary, to achieve the best placement.
 Along with your initial placement, this assessment will create an individualized study plan, provide targeted tutorials, and allow you to retest to place into a higher-level course, if desired.

 Learn more about the ALEKS, including how to prepare.

-You will have the opportunity to take a free placement exam for Chinese, French, German, or Spanish during your scheduled orientation.
+You will have the opportunity to take a free placement exam for Chinese, French, German, or Spanish on Hillstart or during your scheduled orientation.
 Additionally, you can sign up for an testing time directly with the School of Humanities.